explodinglabs/explodinglabs.github.io/_jsonrpc/httpserver.markdown

 ![json](/assets/json.png)
 </div>

-We'll build an HTTP server to take [JSON-RPC](http://www.jsonrpc.org/) requests.
+We'll start a server to take [JSON-RPC](http://www.jsonrpc.org/) requests.
 It should respond to "ping" with "pong".

 We'll use Python's built-in [http.server](https://docs.python.org/3/library/http.server.html) module, so no